BA (Hons) (NFQ Level 8)

 Why is this course for me?

-The Drama Studies Programme is for students who are interested in learning about theatre and performance in theory and practice.
+Drama Studies is for students who are interested in learning about theatre and performance in theory and practice.
 Drama Studies has a range of modules that bring together scholarly, creative, and practical “on-your-feet” tasks and assignments.
 Drama Studies educates students in the history and practices of theatre and performance, in current theoretical methods and approaches to research and analysis of theatre and performance, and in a wide range of generic, historical, national and international traditions.

 Career & Graduate Study Opportunities